iminsik/argo-workflow/BUNNYSHELL_DEPLOYMENT.md

 **API URL Configuration:**
 - The frontend's `VITE_API_URL` is set to `http://backend:8000` (internal service name)
-- This works within the Bunnyshell environment
+- This is used as a build-time argument during Docker build
+- For internal access within Bunnyshell, this works automatically
-- If you need external access, configure ingress/routing in Bunnyshell
+- If you need external access, configure ingress/routing in Bunnyshell and update the build arg

 **Database Connection:**
 - The backend connects to PostgreSQL using the service name `postgres`